 That’s when it happened.

-The Center on Conflict and Development at Texas A&M University (ConDev) was searching for students to travel and work in Botswana, and when I heard about this opportunity, I knew it was exactly what I was looking for.
+The Program on Conflict and Development (ConDev) was searching for students to travel and work in Botswana, and when I heard about this opportunity, I knew it was exactly what I was looking for.

 None of it felt real – the application acceptance, meeting with the team I’d be working with – it all felt like a dream.
 Yet, once the wheels lifted off the ground, reality finally set it.
 I was really doing it.
 I promised myself that I’d make every second count.